Insparisk serves building owners and compliance professionals across the United States.

 All inspections follow the same ASME A17.1 safety code that governs elevator design and maintenance across the United States.
 Maryland's implementation of this code is consistent with national standards.

-Building Owner Responsibilities in a State-Managed System
+Building Owner Responsibilities

 If You Neglect These Responsibilities